CSCfi/csc-user-guide/docs/cloud/pouta/application-credentials.md

 # Application credentials

-You will need to use application credentials if you are planning on using the service API or using the [OpenStack command-line tools](../command-line-tools).
-If you are not planning on using the API or command-line tools then you probably won't need any application credentials.
+Application credentials allow you to interact with Pouta via the [OpenStack command-line tools](../command-line-tools) or directly via the API, by allowing you to create a **role specific** and **time limited** _TOKEN_ that can be revoked at any time.
+The most immediate advantage is that you no longer need to use or write your CSC password while using Pouta's API.

-Application credentials are also very useful to create credentials with limited permissions.
-You can create credentials that are only allowed to get data of your project.
-You can also create credentials that can only modify a specific instance or create new instances.
+* **Role specific** means that the credentials can be created with limited permissions.
+You can create credentials that are only allowed to get data of your project, but not modify it.
+You can also create credentials that can only modify a specific resource.
 It is also possible to create credentials that can do everything that you can.

+* **Time limited** means that the credentials can have a much shorter life than the password of the account that created it.
+This is useful to limit the repercussion of a credential leak.

+* Other advantages are that credentials can be revoked at any time, and that you cannot change or obtain the password if you have only the application credential that created it.

+!!! info "Application credentials are linked to the personal account"
     It is important to remember that the application credentials are personal, which means that the application credentials are owned by a user account and all operations that the credentials do is on behalf of the user that created the credentials.
 This means that if a user is removed from the project the user's credentials will stop working.

+In general Application credentials give the power and flexibility to allow a safer interaction with Pouta's API.

 ## Creating application credential